d05dev/Block-Studio-Theme-VSCode/README.md

 <b>LICENSE: <a href="https://github.com/d05dev/Block-Studio-Theme-VSCode/blob/master/LICENSE">MIT</a></b>
 <br>
 <br>
-<small>This extension was independently developed and is not affiliated with Roblox.
+<small>Block Studio Theme is an independently developed extension and is not affiliated with Roblox.
 "Roblox" and "Roblox Studio" are registered trademarks owned by Roblox Corporation.</small>